-ARCH 1240 Methods of Construction in Architecture
+ARCH 1240 Methods of Construction Architecture

-2 cl hrs, 2 cr This course will study the use of contemporary building materials and methods of construction including conventional materials, wall and ceiling assemblies, finishing materials, floor and roof systems, precast concrete construction and current structural innovations.
-Pre- or corequisite: ENG 1101
+This course will study the use of contemporary building materials and methods of construction including conventional materials, wall and ceiling assemblies, finishing materials, floor and roof systems, precast concrete construction and current structural innovations.
+Pre- or corequisite: ENG 1101 and models.
+This course will explore the importance of site development as it relates to architecture.
+Graphic and model presentation skills are required.